All Episodes

 It's an amazing thing.

-You all have have made it happen.
+You all have made it happen.

-Um audio sound bites back to that.
+Audio soundbites, back to that.

-And for the longest time, uh people wanted my opinion on why I thought Oprah was so successful.
+And for the longest time, people wanted my opinion on why I thought Oprah was so successful.

-And it'd been uh uh well it was Mike Douglas out there.
+And it'd been Mike Douglas out there.

-People wanted to know what is it about Oprah?
+What is it about Oprah?

 The question's been raised in this program a number of times since I've been hosting it.